matt-frey/ps3d/README.md

 ```
 $ ps3d --config beltrami_32.config
 ```
 The NetCDF file is specified in the configuration file too.
+In order to restart a simulation from a previous simulation, you need to update `field_file` and the step number with `field_step` to the configuration file.
+Please see the file `beltrami_256_restart.config` in the `examples` directory for an example.